Heterogeneous Element Processor

 The HEP implemented a type of mutual exclusion in which all registers and locations in data memory had associated "empty" and "full" states.
 Reading from a location set the state to "empty," while writing to it set the state to "full."
 A programmer could allow processes to halt after trying to read from an empty location or write to a full location, enforcing critical sections.

 The switched network between elements resembled, in many ways, a modern computer network.
 On the network were sets of nodes, each of which had three links.
 When a packet arrived at a node, it consulted a routing table and attempted to forward the packet closer to its destination.
 If a node became congested, any incoming packets were passed on without routing.
 Packets treated in such a manner had their priority level increased; when several packets vied for a single node, a packet with a higher priority level would be routed before ones with lower priority levels.

-Another component of the switched network was the sO System, with its own memory and many individual DEC UNIBUS buses attached for disks and other peripherals.
+Another component of the switched network was the I/O System, with its own memory and many individual DEC UNIBUS buses attached for disks and other peripherals.
 The system also had the ability to save the full/empty bits not normally visible directly.
-The initial IO System performance was shown to be woefully inadequate due to the high latency in starting the IO operations.
+The initial I/O System performance was shown to be woefully inadequate due to the high latency in starting the I/O operations.
 Ron Natalie (from BRL) and Burton Smith designed a new system out of spare parts on napkins at a local steakhouse and put it into operation in the course of the ensuing week.

 The HEP's primary application programming language was a unique Fortran variant.
 In time C, Pascal, and SISAL were added.
 The syntax of data variables using full-empty bits prepended '$' before their name.
 So 'A' would name a local variable, but $A would be a locking full-empty variable.
 Application dead-lock was thus possible.
 Problematic, failure to '$' could introduce unintended numerical inaccuracy.

 The first HEP operating system was HEPOS.
 Mike Muuss was involved in a Unix port for the Ballistic Research Laboratory.
 HEPOS was not a Unix-like operating system.